How to Match Products with AI

 3. Products are definitely different if they have different brands, manufacturers, models, colors, sizes, etc.

-This method may work well when your domain knowledge can be distilled into rules, but make sure your rules are flexible to different matching scenarios with potentially missing information.
+This method may work well when your domain knowledge can be distilled into rules, but make sure your rules are flexible to different product categories and cases where information is missing.

 5. Other methods

 There are other methods like chain of thought that might ask the model to compare product codes or brands before comparing the product itself.
 You can also sample the model multiple times, and add certainty.
 Most importantly, you can add image data to the mix to improve accuracy.
-However, image requests can cost 10x the price as a small text-based request, so those trade-offs might not be worth it depending on your use case.
+However, image requests can cost ~5-10x the price as small, text-based request, so those trade-offs might not be worth it depending on your use case.

 Finally, when training, there are ways to help guide the model toward learning more quickly.